5-Year Business Plan

 Kodokyo is an AI-native project operating system that unifies team communication, task management, and documentation into a single platform.
 It targets the $7.6B project management software market (growing at 13-16% CAGR) and the adjacent $20B+ collaboration market — both being reshaped by AI adoption and remote work consolidation.

-Built for companies with multiple teams serving multiple clients (agencies, consultancies, product companies), Kodokyo provides at-a-glance Client Hub dashboards, intelligent notifications, and a full communication platform (messaging, huddles, video) — replacing three subscriptions with one.
+Built for companies with multiple teams serving multiple clients (agencies, consultancies, product companies), Kodokyo provides at-a-glance Client Hub dashboards, intelligent notifications, and a full communication platform (messaging, huddles, video) — replacing five subscriptions with one.

 $7.6B